Mohamed-Assaf-UM/FLASK/README.md

-Here's a simple, detailed set of notes based on your provided code and explanation for SQL and SQLite.

----

 ## SQL and SQLite Overview

 **SQL** (Structured Query Language) is a standard language used to manage and manipulate relational databases.
 It allows users to perform operations like querying, updating, and managing databases.